llpeterson/congestion/avoidance.md

 about treating other TCP flows fairly.
-Datacenters are also unique in that they are built using low-cost white-box switches, and because there is no need to worry about long-fat pipes spanning a continent, they typically do not have an excess of buffers.
+Datacenters are also unique in that they are built using low-cost white-box switches, and because there is no need to worry about long-fat pipes spanning a continent, the switches are typically provisioned without an excess of buffers.

 The idea is straightforward.
 DCTCP adapts ECN by estimating the fraction of bytes that encounter congestion rather than simply